 keep cortisol levels low by generally reducing the stress in your life.
 While on a calorie deficient diet your cortisol levels are easily increased by stress (study, study).
 Ensure you reward yourself for weekly achievements.
 And Don’t forget to enjoy the process.

 Whether it be long runs or marathon gym sessions you need to be aware that exercising over 45 minutes could raise your cortisol levels to a point where it will put your testosterone level to a halt.
 Remember when you are on a calorie deficient diet it is easier to increase your cortisol levels.

 By doing endurance training your risk decreasing testosterone levels and may experience some muscle loss!

 While on a diet keep training sessions short and effective.
 One study proved that high-volume runners, age not mentioned, had lower T levels than moderate-volume runners, and the difference was rather large.
 A study even proved that at rest, testosterone appears to be lower in the endurance-trained male than in the untrained male (Study).

 You are probably thinking how can I follow all these rules and still shred fat without losing muscle.
-In my opinion the easiest way to do this is by giving intermittent fasting a go.
-It is very popular method for losing weight while keeping testosterone levels high and maintaining muscle mass.
-Actually you may increase your testosterone and libido levels and experience a new heighten sex drive and energy levels.
+In my opinion, the easiest way to do this is by giving intermittent fasting a go.
+It is a very popular method for losing weight while keeping testosterone levels high and maintaining muscle mass.
+Actually, you may increase your testosterone and libido levels and experience a new heighten sex drive and energy levels.